-This day of our visit to Tamilnadu by Golden Chariot begins quite early as we leave for Kanyakumari from Nagercoil Railway Station.
-Our target is reaching the Sunrise Point in Kanyakumari, which is 20 kilometers, by 5:15.
+This day begins quite early as we leave for Kanyakumari from Nagercoil Railway Station.
+Our target is to reach the Sunrise Point in Kanyakumari, 20 kilometers away, by 5:15 am.
 You’ll find that the effort is worth the visual treat of watching the sunrise.
-This is also the southern most part of India where the three great seas – Bay of Bengal, Indian Ocean, and Arabian Sea – that cover India by three sides meet.
+This is also the southern most part of India where the three great seas – Bay of Bengal, Indian Ocean, and Arabian Sea –meet.
 Kanyakumari is also known as Cape Comorin.

-After this great experience in the morning, we return to the Golden Chariot and head towards the erstwhile royal city of Travancore in Kerala.
+After this great experience, we return to the Golden Chariot and head towards the erstwhile royal city of Travancore in Kerala.
 Yes, we’re heading to Kerala by Golden Chariot now!

 Of the many exhibits in the palace are a collection of Chinese jars gifted by the Chinese traders of the time.
-Other artifacts that will draw your attention are murals that go back to 17th and 8th century, windows that are adorned by multicolored mica, brass lanterns that have been burning without interruption since centuries, columns made of jack-fruit wood, lamp-holding wooden figures, and the breath-taking fish carvings on the ceiling.
+Other artifacts are murals that go back to the 17th and 18th century, windows that are adorned with multicolored mica, brass lanterns that have been burning without interruption for centuries, columns made of jack-fruit wood, lamp-holding wooden figures, and the breath-taking fish carvings on the ceiling.

 The palace is also home to a museum that has on display several collectible artifacts and household items of an ancient era.
 For lunch, we return to the Golden Chariot and our home on wheels leaves for Kocchuveli Station.
 We arrive here by 3:30 PM and head to Vivanta by Taj in Kovalam.
-Enjoying your evening snacks and tea by the Kovalam beach is something that you’ll enjoy immensely.
-We enjoy a cultural show in the hotel followed by dinner.
-Following this, we return to Golden Chariot for some good night sleep
+Evening snacks and tea by the Kovalam beach is something that you’ll enjoy immensely.
+A cultural show in the hotel will be followed by dinner after which we return to Golden Chariot for a good night’s sleep

 5 AM: Travel towards Kanyakumari by coach in time for the sunrise